- Center for Engineering Education and Outreach

 200 Boston Avenue, Suite G810

-Dr. Chelsea Andrews is a Postdoctoral Researcher at the Tufts University Center for Engineering Education and Outreach (CEEO) and University of Massachusetts-Boston where her primary research involves investigating children's engagement in engineering design through in-depth case study analysis.
+Dr. Chelsea Andrews was a postdoctoral researcher at the Tufts University Center for Engineering Education and Outreach (CEEO) and University of Massachusetts-Boston where her primary research involves investigating children's engagement in engineering design through in-depth case study analysis.
+She is now a research assistant professor at Tufts.
 She completed her PhD in the Tufts STEM Education program where she looked at how elementary students engage in physically testing their designs, how they handle the inevitable failures that occur during this testing, and how adults can productively support them through these failure experiences.
 Prior to switching to education research, Chelsea studied environmental fluid mechanics and coastal engineering, specifically looking at wave-current boundary layer interactions.
 Chelsea lives near Somerville with her husband and two young sons, and in her spare time enjoys playing outdoors, board games and puzzles, and singing with children.

 Chelsea works with Dr. Kristen Wendell and Dr. Tejaswini Dalvi (assistant professor, UMASS-Boston) on the ConnecTions in the Making project, studying student engagement in community-connected, integrated science and engineering curriculum units in diverse elementary classrooms.
 She also teaches in the Teacher Engineering Education Program (TEEP).